-- Petaluma Regional Library Major renovation of the Petaluma Regional Library (pictured opposite page) will begin in 2022 to take care of major accessibility and life cycle maintenance needs (including a new roof) as well as to modernize and reimagine interior library spaces for people, technology, and programming. - Guerneville Regional Library Design is underway for the renovation of the Guerneville Regional Library for modernized service. - Healdsburg Regional Library The Healdsburg Regional Library has not had a major renovation since it first opened in 1988.
+- Petaluma Regional Library Major renovation of the Petaluma Regional Library (pictured opposite page) is pending as of the date of this report to take care of major accessibility and lifecycle maintenance needs (including a new roof) as well as to modernize and reimagine interior library spaces for people, technology, and programming. - Guerneville Regional Library Renovation of the Guerneville Regional Library for modernized service has been completed. - Healdsburg Regional Library The Healdsburg Regional Library has not had a major renovation since it first opened in 1988.
 Moderate to major renovation will provide opportunities to rebalance space and modernize library service while also addressing water seepage and other maintenance issues. - Rincon Valley Regional Library Upcoming maintenance needs at the Rincon Valley Regional Library (pictured above) include a new roof, general lifecycle renovations, and ADA updates.
 There is also an opportunity to improve space and service; for example, expanding the children's area to address crowds and implementing more adult-focused programs.